The 5 Ws of Yoga Nidra Guided Meditation

 In this post, I'll highlight the basics of Yoga Nidra.....the 5 Ws if you will.....who, what, where, when and why....

-Anyone can practice Yoga Nidra.
+Anyone can practice Yoga Nidra*.
 No experience is necessary.
-My daughters even practice, so it's great for kids.
+It's even great for kids.
 Not to mention my dog Coconut loves to snuggle up to me when I practice during the day.
 It's a great place to start if you've never practiced meditation or relaxation techniques before because it's so EASY to do.

 Yoga Nidra is a guided meditation and type of Yoga that can be referred to as Yogic sleep.
 The purpose is to be guided so you can experience many levels of relaxation.
 After practicing for a while, you will notice that you float between being conscious and asleep.
 Yoga Nidra is also helpful to release emotions and focus on something you desire.